Oil Rig Injury Claims Glasgow

 The demands of the industry also bring oil workers into contact with dangerous substances and chemicals that onshore workers would not be exposed to.
 While the industry’s safety record has greatly improved over time, accidents and oversights can happen, and a worker can be seriously injured through no fault of their own.
 If an employee was not provided with the safety equipment, such as face masks and eye goggles, necessary to protect them, then their employer may be liable for the injury.

 Heavy Machinery Injuries

 The extraction of oil and gas from the seabed requires highly sophisticated and powerful machinery.
 This machinery is subject to regular safety checks and mechanical upkeep to make sure that it is in good working order.
 If anything goes wrong with the mechanisms, the consequences can be extremely serious, or even fatal, for the people working with it.
 For this reason, oil and gas employers must ensure that all machinery is safe to use.

 How Do I Make a Claim for an Oil Rig Accident?

 It is clear that the circumstances and sector specific demands of the oil and gas industry create an especially dangerous working environment for offshore workers.
 Serious oil rig accidents such as fires and explosions can be life changing and in severe cases, may affect the ability to work and socialise as normal.
 The law recognises this, making it possible for you to make a claim (within three years of the accident occurring) for all loss you suffer as a result of someone else’s negligence, including your loss of earnings and the psychological damage suffered.

 If you were involved in an oil rig accident that wasn’t your fault, then get in touch with our expert team as soon as possible to find out if you can make a claim.

-Our specialist no win no fee* personal injury team will talk you through the options available to you and will work tirelessly to help you set the compensation you deserve.
+Our specialist no win, no fee* personal injury team will talk you through the options available to you and will work tirelessly to help you set the compensation you deserve.
 Call us on 01414420616.
 You can also make an online enquiry by completing our claim form.